Our Work

 Water, Sanitation & Hygiene

-Providing adequate water, sanitation and hygiene (WASH) services is a key public health challenge in today’s world.
-Access to safe and sufficient water and improved sanitation, as well as maintaining good hygiene, is crucial to human health, well-being, dignity and development.
-International Medical Corps works to provide these most basic human needs, no matter how challenging the conditions.
-With hundreds of thousands of deaths each year caused by unsafe drinking water, poor sanitation and insufficient hygiene practices, International Medical Corps prioritizes the prevention of WASH-related diseases as part of our comprehensive approach to health interventions.
-In doing this we focus on the following key areas:
+Providing adequate water, sanitation and hygiene (WASH) services is a key public health challenge.
+Access to safe and sufficient water and modern sanitation, along with maintaining good hygiene, are crucial to human health, well-being, dignity and development.
+International Medical Corps works to provide these basic human needs, regardless of how challenging the conditions may be.
+With hundreds of thousands of deaths each year caused by unsafe drinking water, poor sanitation and insufficient hygiene practices, International Medical Corps prioritizes the prevention of WASH-related diseases as part of our comprehensive approach to improving health.
+In doing this, we focus on:

-International Medical Corps implements WASH projects across a range of settings, including communities, refugee camps, schools and health facilities.
-We work throughout the disaster cycle, during the initial emergency response, through the recovery phase and into development, responding to natural disasters; outbreaks of disease, such as cholera and Ebola; mass population movement as a result of conflict; and other complex emergencies.
-Throughout all of our programs, we actively engage communities and relevant authorities in the development and implementation of sustainable WASH interventions.
+International Medical Corps implements WASH projects across a range of humanitarian settings, including in communities, refugee camps, schools and health facilities.
+We work throughout the disaster cycle, from the initial emergency response through recovery and into the development phase, responding to natural disasters, outbreaks of disease such as cholera and Ebola, mass population movements resulting from conflict, and other complex emergencies.
+Throughout all of our programs, we work closely with communities and relevant authorities to develop and implement sustainable WASH interventions.

 Areas of Focus